Jeremiah-Clark/Blog/blog/20260820-Important_Books.md

 I love magic—illusion, sleight of hand, mentalism, all of it.
 It’s the ability to add a little extra delight and wonder to the everyday world.
-Seeing magic through Nate Staniforth’s eyes as he travels the world to reclaim his lost spark deepened and broadened my appreciation.
+Seeing magic through Staniforth’s eyes as he travels the world to reclaim his lost spark deepened and broadened my appreciation.

 ### **[What Is Color?: 50 Q&A on Color Science](https://amzn.to/3SkEc6k)**